NHSDigital/communications-manager-api/docs/tests/sandbox/generic/headers.md

 - Response returns 200 status code
 - Response contains ‘Access-Control-Allow-Origin’ header matching the provided value
 - Response contains ‘Access-Control-Allow-Methods’ header matching the provided HTTP method supplied
 - Response contains ‘Access-Control-Max-Age’ headers matching the maximum age allow methods and headers can be cached (42 days)
 - Response contains ‘Access-Control-Allow-Headers’ headers matching the API’s allowed headers
 - Response contains ‘Cross-Origin-Resource-Policy’ header matching ‘cross-origin’

 ## Correlation Id

-### Scenario: An API consumer submitting a request with to a request with an 'X-Correlation-Id'         header receives a response reflecting the X-Correlation-Id value
+### Scenario: An API consumer submitting a request with to a request with an ‘X-Correlation-Id’ header receives a response reflecting the X-Correlation-Id value

 **Given** the API consumer provides an x-correlation-id header
 <br/>